iamsayan/advanced-cron-scheduler/README.md

 # Migrate WP Cron to Action Scheduler

-The Migrate WP Cron to Action Scheduler plugin helps to easily migrate Native WordPress Cron to the Action Scheduler Library.
+The Migrate WP Cron to Action Scheduler plugin helps to easily replace or migrate Native WordPress Cron to the Action Scheduler Library.

 The WP-Cron system in WordPress is not a "real" cron system, which means events may not run exactly according to their schedule because the system relies on regular traffic to the website in order to trigger scheduled events.